 Bryant earns a place on our list of the best gas furnace brands.
 It has 13 reliable furnaces with AFUE ratings ranging from 80% to 98.3% and a choice of single-stage, two-stage, and modulating configurations.
-Aside from ultra-quiet performance, other features include consistent airflow and enhanced summer humidity control.
+Aside from ultra-quiet performance, other advanced features include consistent airflow and enhanced summer humidity control.
 Bryant is a part of the United Technology Corporation group of companies, which also includes Carrier, Payne, and Heil.

 Rheem’s propane and natural gas furnaces are renowned for their easy installation and maintenance.
 Most of Rheem’s line of 21 gas furnaces come with built-in PlusOne Diagnostics, an industry-first 7-segment LED display that instantly identifies issues–making service calls easy.
 Rheem furnaces aren’t as energy-efficient as competitors, with most carrying an AFUE rating of 80% and only a handful exceeding 96%.
 But if you’re looking for a furnace that’s easy to handle and maintain, then look no further than Rheem.

 Trane is owned by Trane Technologies and is a sister company to American Standard.
 It offers gas furnaces as well as two oil furnaces that promise reliable heat for your home all winter long.
 The XV80 oil furnace has a variable-speed fan that adjusts speed to provide a consistent flow of warm, comfortable air.